 Process for Reviewing Rapid Response Requests

+Step 2.
+Executive Staff will activate SRCD’s Rapid Assessment and Response Strategy (RARS) Team which evaluates the proposal and consults as appropriate with content experts.

 Step 3.
-Executive Staff activate SRCD’s Rapid Assessment and Response Strategy (RARS) Team which evaluates the proposal and consults as appropriate with content experts.
+RARS Team will convey recommendations to Executive Staff regarding whether and if so, how to respond.

 Step 4.
-RARS Team conveys recommendation to executive staff regarding whether and if so, how to respond.
+Executive Staff will brief Governing Council about the issue.

 Step 5.
-Executive staff brief GC about the issue.

-Step 6.
-GC confers and notifies executive staff of decision regarding whether and if so, how to respond.
+Governing Council will confer and notify Executive Staff of decision regarding whether and if so, how to respond.

-Step 8.
-Executive staff responds as needed to any member/public reactions.
+Step 7.
+Executive Staff will respond as needed to any member/public reactions.